 Planck length, Planck time, and Planck mass

-Planck length, Planck time and Planck time will be defined from the fundamental constants of physics which are the velocity of light noted c, the gravitational constant noted G, and Planck’s constant noted h, by using dimensional arguments.
+Planck length, Planck time and Planck mass will be defined from the fundamental constants of physics which are the velocity of light noted c, the gravitational constant noted G, and Planck’s constant noted h, by using dimensional arguments.
 In the MKS system, their values are:

 c = 299 792 458 m s– 1,